iamsanteri/Casper/README.md

 - If needed

-# Standard Readme starts here:
+Standard Readme continues onwards from here:

 # Casper